-in the same settings.
+Runtime We first compare WARMR with AMIE and AMIE+ in terms of runtime only.
+For a fair comparison, we have to make sure that both systems run in the same settings.
 Hence, we tweaked AMIE(+) to simulate WARMR's notion of support.
-We run all systems with an absolute support threshold of 5 entities.
+We run all systems with an absolute support threshold of five entities.
 We also use the standard confidence as quality metric for rules, instead of the PCA confidence.

 In our initial experiment, WARMR was not able to terminate on YAGO2 in a time period of 1 day.
-Therefore, we created a sample of YAGO2 containing 47K triples (see [16] for details about the sampling method).
+Therefore, we created a sample of YAGO2 containing 47K triples (see [17] for details about the sampling method).
 Table 9 summarizes the runtime results for WARMR, AMIE, and AMIE+ on this dataset.
-We see that AMIE mines her rules in 6.02 seconds, and AMIE+ even in 3 seconds.
-WARMR, in contrast, took 18 hours.
+We see that AMIE mines her rules in 6.02 s, and AMIE+ even in 3 s.
+WARMR, in contrast, took 18 h.